elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * Starting point is the concept of secure by design

      - Ensures that security is a primary objective at all stages of product creation and deployment
-     - Avoids security being “added on” after development
+     - Avoids security being "added on" after development
      - Remedial security is historically the source of many breeches

 ---